Workforce Recruitment Program

 Please note that the registration/application process is entirely online.
-If you applied in the past, you must re-apply for the 2014 program.
-If you are selected for an appointment with the federal recruiter, you will receive an email instructing you to contact the SSWD Office.
+If you applied in the past, you must re-apply for the 2015-2016 program.
+If you are selected for a 30-minute interview with the federal recruiter, you will receive an email instructing you to contact the SSWD Office to schedule this interview.

-- A candidate must register via the Registration link: https://wrp.gov/registerstudent.
+- A candidate must register via the Registration link (to be determined).
 Registration must be approved by the campus coordinator before a candidate can complete his/her online application.
 A candidate may be contacted by the campus coordinator to confirm his/her eligibility.
 Once a candidate’s registration is approved, he/she will receive an email from the WRP with a username and temporary password.

-- By using his/her username and temporary password, a candidate needs to go to the WRP website: www.wrp.gov to complete the online application process.
+- By using his/her username and temporary password, a candidate needs to go to the WRP website (to be determined) to complete the online application process.
 The following documents need to be obtained and/or completed by candidates and uploaded online:

-- Any additional supporting documents, such as letters of recommendation, writing samples, Schedule A Letter (needs to be provided prior to hiring), etc. (Optional)
+- Any additional supporting documents (Optional), such as cover letters, letters of recommendation, writing samples, etc.

 - All documents must be uploaded to the Manage Documents Page of the online application in order for a candidate’s application to be complete.
-All online applications must be completed by November 8, 2013.
+All online applications must be completed by Date to be determined.